DANCE - FINE ARTS - MUSIC - THEATER - WRITING

 HUMANITIES

-ONLINE--Library technologist and author Jessamyn West talks about Every Problem Is Now a Technology Problem and the Vermont public library response at the Rutland Free Library and online on Wednesday at 7 p.m.
+BRATTLEBORO and ONLINE--Vermont Humanities continues the weekly Snapshot Series with James Lockridge to discuss Finding a Voice in the Arts online and at Brooks Memorial Library on Wednesday at 7 p.m.
+Mr. Lockridge co-founded the nonprofit Big Heavy World to archive and promote original Vermont-made music.
 "Register for this free event" for the link to the stream.
-Call Vermont Humanities (802.262.2626) or click here to register and for more info.
+Call Vermont Humanities (802.262.2626) or Click here or Click here to register and for more info.

 WORKSHOPS & CLASSES